 If the answer to all four questions is “yes,” the plaintiff may be able to recover a money judgment against the defendant to compensate him or her for the injuries sustained in the accident.
 The amount of the judgment will vary from case to case.
 Some of the more common elements of damages tend to include pain and suffering, past and future medical expenses, lost wages, loss of future earning capacity, and property damage.

 Family members of those killed by another’s wrongful conduct may also seek compensation for the loss of their loved one’s support and services, as well as funeral costs, burial expenses, and the payment of medical bills that their loved one incurred prior to his or her death.
 In cases in which the defendant’s conduct went beyond mere negligence and rose to an egregious or willful level, a plaintiff can also request punitive damages.
 It will be up to the court to decide the availability and amount of any damages unless the parties reach a mutually agreeable settlement of the claim.
-If the party seeking to recover damages was also partially at fault in the accident, the defendant can request a proportionate reduction in damages under Florida’s pure comparative fault law.Consult an Experienced Pembroke Pines Boating Accident Attorney after an Accident in Pembroke Pines
+If the party seeking to recover damages was also partially at fault in the accident, the defendant can request a proportionate reduction in damages under Florida’s pure comparative fault law.Consult an Experienced Boating Accident Lawyer in Pembroke Pines

 Those who are considering bringing suit to seek damages for a Florida boating accident should be mindful that the general statute of limitations is four years.
 However, in cases of wrongful death, the deceased person’s family only has two years to file a lawsuit, or else their claim usually will be considered time-barred.
 The personal injury and wrongful death lawyers at Cohn & Smith have helped many Pembroke Pines residents and other accident victims throughout Florida pursue fair and adequate compensation for their injuries.
-To speak with one of our attorneys, call us at (954) 431-8100 and request a free initial consultation.
+To speak with one of our Pembroke Pines boating accident lawyers, call us at (954) 431-8100 and request a free initial consultation.
 If you prefer, you can contact us online.
 We represent individuals and families in communities such as Sunrise, Tamarac, and Pompano Beach.